Joalor64/FNF-SynapseEngine/docs/Creating-a-Mod.md

 	"name": "Name", // Mod name
 	"description": "Description", // Mod description
-	"restart": false, // If the mod should restart the game when enabled/disabled "runsGlobally": false, // Whether the mod's scripts, if any, run globally or not "color": [170, 0, 255], // The background color for the mod (RGB) "discordRPC": "863222024192262205", // A custom Discord RPC ID for the mod "iconFramerate": 10 // The framerate of the mod's icon, if it's animated
+	"restart": false, // If the mod should restart the game when enabled/disabled "runsGlobally": false, // If the mod should be active everywhere or not "color": [170, 0, 255], // The background color for the mod (RGB) "discordRPC": "863222024192262205", // A custom Discord RPC ID for the mod "iconFramerate": 10 // The framerate of the mod's icon, if it's animated